Developer Guide

 4.1.4 Assign Task feature

-The implementation of the assign function is facilitated by LogicManager
+The implementation of the assign function is facilitated by LogicManager.
+It takes user input as 3 arguments,

-.
+the command word being assign.
 The second argument is an task index, denoting the index of task the user wishes to assign.

 The third argument is an person index, denoting the index of the person the task is supposed to be assigned.